on September 8 2013

 Spotlights can also be called reflectors.
 They concentrate light in a very small area to produce a bright spot of light.
 Spotlights are a good for:

 • Track lighting

-Candle bulbs emulate the shape of a candle flame and work in multiples to provide ambient and accent lighting.
-They are for use in decorative lighting fixtures, including:
+Decorative bulbs, often called candle bulbs, emulate the shape of a candle flame and work in multiples to provide ambient and accent lighting.
+They are best used in decorative lighting fixtures, including:

 • Wall sconces